kabbend/fading/README.md

-[-b|--base baseDirectory] : Path to a base (network) directory, common with projector [-d|--debug] :              Run in debug mode [-l|--log] :                Log to file (fading.log) instead of stdout [-D|--dynamic] :            With FS mobile: Use the port specified by the client to communicate, not the standard one (ie. 12345 by default)
-[-a|--ack] :                With FS mobile: Send an automatic acknowledge reply for each message received [-p|--port port] :          Specify server local port, by default 12345 arg = fadingDirectory :     Path to scenario directory (not absolute, relative to the base directory)
+[-b|--base baseDirectory] : Path to a base (network) directory, common with projector [-d|--debug] :              Run in debug mode [-l|--log] :                Log to file (fading.log) instead of stdout [-a|--ack] :                With FS mobile: Send an automatic acknowledge reply for each message received [-p|--port port] :          Specify server local port, by default 12345 arg = fadingDirectory :     Path to scenario directory (not absolute, relative to the base directory)
 ```

 projecteur:

 ```
 #!c